 The basic friendship star block uses two fabrics.
 To make a successful block, make sure to have value differentiation in your fabrics – whether you choose to use solids or prints.
 This is a perfect stash-busting and scrap-busting quilt block!

-Here is a fabric calculator to help with cutting fabrics to make the Friendship Star quilt block:
+Here is a fabric calculator to help with cutting fabrics to make the Friendship Star quilt block in different sizes

 How to make the Friendship Star Quilt Block

-Learn how to make the Friendship Star Quilt Block.
-It's an easy, classic block that combines half square triangles and square blocks to form a four pointed star.
+Learn how to make the classic Friendship Star Quilt Block.
+It's an easy square block that combines half-square triangle units and square blocks to form a four-pointed star.

 Materials